 How much does it cost to neuter/spay a dog?

-The cost of a neuter/spay surgery includes an exam, the medications used during the surgery to anaesthetize your dog, the surgery itself, a nail trim and some pain management to go home.
-There are also options for young dogs such as IV fluids and pre-anaesthetic blood work.
-The cost of the surgery depends on your dogs weight and it’s overall health status.
+The cost of a neuter/spay surgery includes an exam, the medications used during the surgery to anesthetize your dog, the surgery itself, a nail trim and some pain management to go home.
+There are also options for young dogs such as IV fluids and pre-anesthetic blood work.
+The cost of the surgery depends on your dog’s weight and it’s overall health status.
 We recommend calling your veterinarian’s office to discuss the best protocol for your individual pet and the associated costs.